ckulka/baikal-docker/README.md

 ### `ckulka/baikal:<version>`

-This is the defacto image, as follows the official guidelines the closest using Apache httpd.
+This is the defacto image and follows the official guidelines the closest using Apache httpd.

 With that being said, it's worth checking out the `nginx` variant as it requires fewer resources, e.g. memory, and is a lot smaller in size.